What Does Googles “E-A-T” Mean?

 You need to eat to live.
 And so does your website content.
 A different kind of “eat,” but the idea is the same.

-That’s right, we’re talking about E-A-T. We first saw this acronym when Google’s Search Quality Guidelines got leaked in 2014.
-But with Google’s official release, we now know just how important E-A-T really is.
+That’s right, and we’re talking about E-A-T. We first saw this acronym when Google’s Search Quality Guidelines got leaked in 2014.
+But with Google’s official release, we now know just how vital E-A-T is.
 This year, E-A-T is set to be a huge deal.
-Our SEO Services deal with getting your site in order to comply with Google’s Search Guidelines
+Our SEO Services deal with getting your site to comply with Google’s E-A-T most essential factors.

 Google states that E-A-T is among the top 3 considerations for Page Quality.
 So if you haven’t been paying attention to E-A-T content before, you should start doing so.
 Immediately.